Wondering where to hike in the stunning landscapes of Zermatt, Switzerland, where you can see the impressive peaks of the Alps?

-The hike can start from the town of Zermatt itself but Mom and I were staying at a cute guest house a gondola ride up at the Hotel SilvanaĀ in Furi.
-The trail goes through Zmutt, thenĀ Stafelalp, followed byĀ Schwarzsee.
-(Get a good map before you set out hiking)
+Tip: The hike can start from the town of Zermatt itself, but you can stay at a cute guesthouse and a gondola ride up, the Hotel Silvana in Furi.
+The trail goes through Zmutt, then Stafelalp, followed by Schwarzsee, so get a good map before you set out hiking.

 Stellisee